Western Flood Mapping Conference

 Land Acknowledgement

-The Western Flood Mapping Conference is being held on Moh’kinstsis, the traditional territories of the Blackfoot Confederacy (Siksika, Kainai, and Piikani), the Tsuu’tina First Nation, and the Stoney Nakoda (including the Bearspaw, Chiniki, and Goodstoney First Nations).
+The Western Flood Mapping Conference was held on Moh’kinstsis, the traditional territories of the Blackfoot Confederacy (Siksika, Kainai, and Piikani), the Tsuu’tina First Nation, and the Stoney Nakoda (including the Bearspaw, Chiniki, and Goodstoney First Nations).
 This gathering place is also home to the Métis Nation of Alberta (District 6).

 We encourage all attendees to learn more about the traditional territories where they live and work, reflect on their responsibilities to the land and its people, and take meaningful action toward reconciliation.